cesar-douady/open-lmake/doc/src/overview.md

 In case of any adverse event (lmake crashes or spurious system reboot), open-lmake automatically recovers potentially corrupted states in a safe way to avoid having to remake the whole project because a few files are corrupted.
 In extreme cases, there is a `lrepair` command that can recover all safe parts of a damaged repository.
-Similarly the `ldircache_repair` command is able to recover a damaged (or manually manipulated) cache directory.
+Similarly the `ldircache_repair` command is able to recover a damaged (or manually manipulated) cache dir.

 Note that open-lmake does not only recorver from its own flees, but also a lot of experience is embedded into it to work around system bugs.
-This includes for example NFS peculiar notion of close-to-open consistency (which does not apply to the directory containing the file) or jobs spuriously disappearing.
+This includes for example NFS peculiar notion of close-to-open consistency (which does not apply to the dir containing the file) or jobs spuriously disappearing.

 By efficient, we mean that jobs are run in parallel, optionally using a batcher such as SGE or slurm, managing limited resources as declared in `Lmakefile.py`.
 We also mean that open-lmake makes a lot of effort to determine if it is necessary to run a job (while always staying pessismistic).